De Broglie–Bohm theory: Double-slit experiment

 The double-slit experiment is an illustration of wave–particle duality.
 In it, a beam of particles (such as electrons) travels through a barrier that has two slits.
-If one puts a detector screen on the side beyond the barrier, the pattern of detected particles shows interference fringes characteristic of waves arriving at the screen from two sources (the two slits); however, the interference pattern is made up of individual dots corresponding to particles that had arrived on the screen.
+If a detector screen is on the side beyond the barrier, the pattern of detected particles shows interference fringes characteristic of waves arriving at the screen from two sources (the two slits); however, the interference pattern is made up of individual dots corresponding to particles that had arrived on the screen.
 The system seems to exhibit the behaviour of both waves (interference patterns) and particles (dots on the screen).

-If we modify this experiment so that one slit is closed, no interference pattern is observed.
+If this experiment is modified so that one slit is closed, no interference pattern is observed.
 Thus, the state of both slits affects the final results.
-We can also arrange to have a minimally invasive detector at one of the slits to detect which slit the particle went through.
-When we do that, the interference pattern disappears.
+It can also be arranged to have a minimally invasive detector at one of the slits to detect which slit the particle went through.
+When that is done, the interference pattern disappears.

-The Copenhagen interpretation states that the particles are not localised in space until they are detected, so that, if there is no detector on the slits, there is no information about which slit the particle has passed through.
-If one slit has a detector on it, then the wavefunction collapses due to that detection.

 In de Broglie–Bohm theory, the wavefunction is defined at both slits, but each particle has a well-defined trajectory that passes through exactly one of the slits.
 The final position of the particle on the detector screen and the slit through which the particle passes is determined by the initial position of the particle.
 Such initial position is not knowable or controllable by the experimenter, so there is an appearance of randomness in the pattern of detection.
 In Bohm's 1952 papers he used the wavefunction to construct a quantum potential that, when included in Newton's equations, gave the trajectories of the particles streaming through the two slits.
 In effect the wavefunction interferes with itself and guides the particles by the quantum potential in such a way that the particles avoid the regions in which the interference is destructive and are attracted to the regions in which the interference is constructive, resulting in the interference pattern on the detector screen.

 To explain the behavior when the particle is detected to go through one slit, one needs to appreciate the role of the conditional wavefunction and how it results in the collapse of the wavefunction; this is explained below.
 The basic idea is that the environment registering the detection effectively separates the two wave packets in configuration space.